A quantum picture of light-suppressed photosynthetic charge transfer: Introduction

+The picture of photo-blockade sheds light on the observed PC-dependent transport in PSI,~\cite{haehnel1982} and allows for a consistent interpretation of experimentally measured light responses of photosynthetic parameters~\cite{klughammer1994-PSI,klughammer2008-PSI,krause1991,baker2008-PSII}.
+In particular, it provides theoretical evidence for the empirically established Michaelis–Menten type light response curve of gross photosynthetic rate, and assigns physical significance to the convexity of the curve~\cite{thornley1976}.
+For PSII, it provides a donor-side scheme for the induction of long-lived P$680^+$ by visible light causing irreversible damage,~\cite{jones1966,santabarbara2001} complementary to a recent theory that addressed the ultraviolet part of the action spectrum of photodamage~\cite{hakala2005,ohnishi2005,allakhverdiev2005}.

 The workings of photo-blockade rely on the availability of pathways to dissipate excess excitation energy.
-We suggest that photo-blockade acts as a zeroth-order regulator of photochemistry, whereas $\Delta$pH-dependent mechanisms play the vital roles of an energy dissipator, an LEF fluctuation sensor and an overall redox homeostasis stabilizer, ensuring balanced charge and energy transfer in chloroplasts, in conjunction with other feedback processes that are essential in low light in the absence of a large $\Delta$pH to activate NPQ, including charge recombination,\cite{ph-pgr5,zivcak2015} CEF around PSI,\cite{ph-pgr5,ph-pgl1,ph-ndh,kono2014} light-induced size changes of granal thylakoid lumen,\cite{kirchhoff2011} and phosphorylation-enhanced energy exchange between PSI and PSII.\cite{grieco2015}
+We suggest that photo-blockade acts as a zeroth-order regulator of photochemistry, whereas the $\Delta$pH-dependent processes play the vital roles of an energy dissipator, an LEF fluctuation sensor and an overall redox homeostasis stabilizer, ensuring balanced charge and energy transfer in chloroplasts.
+In addition, several other feedback processes are essential in low light in the absence of a large enough $\Delta$pH to trigger NPQ, including charge recombination,~\cite{ph-pgr5,zivcak2015} CEF around PSI,~\cite{ph-pgr5,ph-pgl1,ph-ndh} light-induced size changes of granal thylakoid lumen,~\cite{kirchhoff2011} and phosphorylation-enhanced energy exchange between PSI and PSII~\cite{grieco2015}.

 This paper is organized as follows.
-In Sec.~II, we model and study photo-blockade effect in an isolated system and in an open system interacting with an environment.
-In Sec.~III, we use the results from Sec.~II to interpret experimental data and discuss further implications.
-We propose an experiment to test our model and conclude in Sec.~IV.
+In Section~\ref{sec:model}, we model photo-blockade in an isolated system and in an open system interacting with an environment.
+The results are used in Section~\ref{sec:discussion} to interpret the light response data of photosynthetic parameters.
+We propose experiments to test our model, and conclude with a discussion of the limitations and possible extensions of the model in Section~\ref{sec:conclusion}.